-Lamentation of Henry Wainwright, For the Murder and Mutilation of Harriet Lane (1875)
+Lamentation of Henry Wainwright, for the Murder and Mutilation of Harriet Lane

-The Northern Daily Mail and South Durham Herald (Northumberland) of 14th July 1894 published an article titled Naval slang: How Jack re-christens things, which contains the following:
+The Northern Daily Mail and South Durham Herald (Hartlepool, County Durham, England) of 14th July 1894 published an article titled Naval Slang.
+How Jack Re-christens Things, which contains the following:

 The preserved meat served out to him is known as “Fanny Adams” or “Harriet Lane.”

 But the term Harriet Lane was also used by soldiers.
-The author of Volunteering in South Africa, published in The Pall Mall Gazette (London) of 4th November 1893, wrote of
+The author of Volunteering in South Africa, published in The Pall Mall Gazette (London, England) of 4th November 1893, wrote of

 canned meat known to soldiers as “Harriet Lane,” otherwise “bully beef.”
 Its form is convenient for the haversack, its quality thoroughly wholesome, and when cooked with “spuds” it is an excellent field mess.

-An article about sailors’ food, published in the South Wales Daily News of 9th December 1892, contains this remark:
+An article about sailors’ food, published in the South Wales Daily News (Cardiff, Glamorgan, Wales) of 9th December 1892, contains this remark: